Ocean Freight Shipping from China: FCL and LCL

 Ocean freight shipping is the best option for bulk goods transportation, sometimes it’s the only option.
 When importing from China, you can choose FCL, or LCL if your overall cargo volume does not meet one full container requirements.

 Sounds easy enough.
 But in our years forwarding practical experiences, we have heard many sad stories about how importers are shocked by the invoice they had to pay at the LCL destination.
-Since there are LCL destination fees, sometimes it’s more than you prepaid.
+Since there are LCL destination fees, more than you prepaid in most cases.

 My shipment volume was about 14 cbm, and I chose LCL.